Francisco de Miranda: Venezuela and the Caribbean, 1806

 Miranda then went to Washington for private meetings with President Thomas Jefferson and Secretary of State James Madison, who met with Miranda but did not involve themselves or their nation in his plans, which would have been a violation of the Neutrality Act of 1794.
-In New York Miranda privately began organizing a filibustering expedition to liberate Venezuela.
-Along with Colonel Smith he raised private funds, procured weapons, and recruited soldiers of fortune.
+In New York, Miranda privately began organizing a filibustering expedition to liberate Venezuela.
+Along with Colonel Smith, he raised funds, procured weapons, and recruited mercenaries.
 Among the 200 volunteers who served under him in this revolt were Smith's son William Steuben and David G. Burnet, who would later serve as interim president of the Republic of Texas after its secession from Mexico in 1836.
-Miranda hired a ship of 20 guns from Ogden, which he rechristened Leander in honor of his oldest son, and set sail to Venezuela on 2 February 1806.
+Miranda hired a 20-gun ship from Ogden, which he rechristened Leander after his oldest son, and set sail to Venezuela on 2 February 1806.

-In Jacmel, Haiti, Miranda acquired two other ships, the Bee and the Bacchus, and their crews.
-It was in Jacmel on 12 March that Miranda made and raised on the Leander, the first Venezuelan flag, which he had personally designed.
-On 28 April, a botched landing attempt in Ocumare de la Costa resulted in two Spanish garda costas, Argos and Celoso, capturing the Bacchus and the Bee.
-Sixty men were imprisoned and put on trial in Puerto Cabello accused of piracy.
-Ten were sentenced to death, hanged and dismembered in quarters.
-One of the victims was the printer Miles L. Hall, who for that reason has been considered as the first martyr of the printing press in Venezuela.
+In Jacmel, Haiti, Miranda acquired two other ships, Bee and Bacchus.
+On 12 March in Jacmel, Miranda made and raised on Leander the first Venezuelan flag, which he had personally designed.
+On 28 April, a botched landing attempt in Ocumare de la Costa resulted in two Spanish guarda costas, Argos and Celoso, capturing Bacchus and Bee.
+60 men were imprisoned and put on trial in Puerto Cabello for piracy.
+10 were sentenced to death by being hanged, drawn and quartered.
+One of the executed men was the printer Miles L. Hall, who for has been considered as the first martyr of the printing press in Venezuela.